 • Under the guidance and direction of the Miami-Dade Juvenile Services Department, the Miami-Dade County Youth Commission completed its third successful year.
 The Commission continues to develop future leaders in our community by exposing them to the local and state governmental process.

-• The Miami-Dade County Juvenile Services Department’s Countywide Civil Citation Initiative, designed to provide an alternative to formal judicial handling for first time misdemeanor offenders, has now served over 12,300 juveniles and their families.
-Civil Citation has accounted for a 23 percent reduction in overall arrests since its inception in 2007.
-The program has an unprecedented, successful completion rate of 83 percent and a 95 percent minority participation rate.Back to Top Page Last Edited: Thu Feb 13, 2014 4:04:19 PM
+• The Miami-Dade County Juvenile Services Department’s Countywide Civil Citation Initiative, designed to provide an alternative to formal judicial handling for first time misdemeanor offenders has now served over 13,800 juveniles and their families.
+Civil Citation represents a systemic change in the processing of juvenile arrests.
+The program has accounted for a 23% reduction in overall arrests since its inception in 2007, with an unprecedented successful completion rate of 84% and a 95% minority participation rate.Back to Top Page Last Edited: Thu Feb 13, 2014 4:04:19 PM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.